AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 }
 ```

-Notice the copy constructor and `operator=` are used as a way of transferring ownership of an object
+Notice the copy constructor and `operator=` are used as a way of transferring ownership of an object to another
-to another pointer.
-This is important so that when two pointers point to the same object, the object
-is not `delete`ed more than once.
+pointer.
+When two pointers point to the same object, that object is not `delete`ed more than once.

 #### Implementing the dereference operators